Graduate Students

 • Signed by employer (physical or authenticated digital)

-Check International Student Services (ISS) template letter for missing info: https://iss.wisc.edu/employment/f1- employment/f-1-curricular-practical- training-cpt/cpt-information-for- employers/
+Check the International Student Services (ISS) template letter for missing info: https://iss.wisc.edu/cpt-for-employers-and-campus-partners/#cpt-letter-requirements

 • Login to Handshake via your MyUW